tdavidcl/ndspmhd-examples/HYDRO/test3-1Dsodshock/README-sodshock.txt

 Run the code using ./1DSPMHD sshk.in
 Or with output to a file: ./1DSPMHD sshk.in >& sshk.out &

-Plot the results using "nsplash sshk_0*.dat"
+Plot the results using "nsplash sshk_0*.dat -y 18"

 For the shock tube problem the file sshk.shk sets the left and right states of the Riemann problem, so edit this file to change the problem.